Experienced Ohio Animal Law and Animal Welfare Attorneys

 Nonprofit Organizations and Humane Societies

 Training and Kenneling Complaints

 Wildlife and Ohio Department of Natural Resources (ODNR) Issues

 Wolf-hybrid (“Wolfdog”) Issues

-Our attorneys have assisted with drafting felony animal cruelty, bestiality, veterinarian continuing education, veterinary reporting, animal tethering, Good Samaritan immunity, pet food adulteration, cross-reporting, and humane society bills for the Ohio House and Senate, along with many local legislative efforts for Ohio cities.
+Our attorneys have assisted with drafting animal cruelty, bestiality, veterinarian continuing education, veterinary reporting, animal tethering, Good Samaritan immunity, pet food adulteration, cross-reporting, and humane society bills for the Ohio House and Senate, along with many similar local legislative efforts for Ohio cities.